 Help the dogs bond

 A terrific way to help your dogs bond is to walk them together.
+If they are similar in size, you can use a leash coupler when you walk.

 By demonstrating your leadership skills, you are instilling in both dogs, the importance of listening to and following you.